sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-25.md

 ### Experimenting

 The first step in Alyssa P. Hacker version of `expmod` is the computation of `fast-expt`.
-If you display the result of a simple case, it will look something like this:
+Let's try a simple case and see what happens.

 ```
 (display (fast-expt 941 1009))